 Benfica have reached an agreement to sign Real Madrid striker Raul de Tomas, according to a report in Marca.

-Benfica club president Luis Filipe Vieira reportedly was in the Spanish capital on Monday to finalise negotiations, with an announcement imminent.
+Benfica club president Luis Filipe Vieira reportedly was in the Spanish capital last month to finalise negotiations, with an announcement imminent.

 The 24-year-old netted 14 La Liga goals in 32 starts on loan at Rayo Vallecano this season but it was not enough to save the side from relegation back to the second tier.

-It has also stated by O Jogo that Benfica’s main title rivals Porto are also keen on the Spanish striker, who is said to be in high demand.
+It has also stated by O Jogo that Benfica’s main title rivals Porto had also been keen on the Spanish striker, who is said to be in high demand.

-“My aim is to try to continue playing in La Liga,” De Tomas explained in an interview with Marca.
+“My aim is to try to continue playing in La Liga,” De Tomas explained in an interview with Marca, published in May.

 “Maintaining many years in the elite is the most important thing and I hope I can continue playing at this level for many years.